-NIST Recognition does not certify individual measurements made by a State, but formally Recognizes that the State laboratory has traceable standards, the capability to perform reliable measurements, and that the metrologist has been trained in the proper procedures to provide these measurements.
+NIST Recognition does not certify individual measurements made by a State, but formally Recognizes that the State legal metrology laboratory has traceable standards, the capability to perform reliable measurements, and that the metrologist has been trained in the proper procedures to provide these measurements and has demonstrated measurement proficiency.
 Recognition also indicates that the metrologist has submitted technical data, records, and documentation as specifically requested by NIST.
 NIST assumes no liability for the accuracy and traceability of individual measurement results provided by a Recognized laboratory.